 - 1. Set the AuthMech connection attribute to 3. - 2.
-Set the ${\tt UID}$ attribute to an appropriate user name for accessing the Hive server. - 3.
+Set the UID attribute to an appropriate user name for accessing the Hive server. - 3.
 Set the PWD attribute to the password corresponding to the user name you provided above. - 4.
 Set the ThriftTransport connection attribute to the transport protocol to use in the Thrift layer. - 5.
 If the Hive server is configured to use SSL, then configure SSL for the connection.
-For more information, see "Configuring SSL Verification" on page 42.
+For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 42.

-Configuring SSL Verification
+Configuring SSL Verification on a Non-Windows Machine